 Up on the Summit, Patel fell on the ground with a thud.
 There was no blood, no fuss and no drama.

 The rider got off his bike, and checked Patel.
 Nothing!

 Lifeless eyes stared up at the clear blue sky.
 He stood up, mounted his bike and rode off in the opposite direction.

 Minutes later, another rider was seen on the foothills below, headed towards the Summit.

 At the Castle, bulldozers and dump trucks were beginning to clear up the wreckage from areas where the detectives had finished.
 Sir Zubin arrived at the site in his Limousine, soon after they had started to clear up the wreckage.

 He asked around for M6, but no one seemed to know his whereabouts.
 He left messages with the detectives for M6 to report to him immediately in his Castle office, as soon as he returned.

-Sir Zubin turned around from the window, as Khan entered after a polite knock on the door.
-M6 arrived a few seconds later, before the closeted men had had a chance to whisper their secrets in each other’s ears.
+After a polite knock on the door, Khan entered Sir Zubin's chamber.
+Sir Zubin turned around from the window and offered him a seat.
+But before the closeted men had had a chance to whisper their secrets in each other’s ears, M6 arrived.

-He began speaking immediately.
-Khan and Sir Zubin listened attentively.
-After a while, Khan leaned back in his chair and closed his eyes, pondering, as he listened to M6’s monologue.
+Sir Zubin listened attentively, as M6 reported.
+Khan leaned back in his chair and closed his eyes, pondering, as he listened to M6’s monologue.

-Technology had certainly come a long way, he thought, since the time his father had first shown him how easy it was to spot a fake.
+Technology had certainly come a long way, Sir Zubin thought privately, since the time his father had first shown him how easy it was to spot a fake.
 It was there and readily available, if one knew how and where to look.